There are lots of different ways to find a job. The more ways you try, the better chance you have of being successful.

 Find out more about volunteering

-You can always try searching for a job using at your local Jobcentre Plus office.
+You can always try searching for a job at your local Jobcentre Plus office.
 They have vacancies advertised and staff on hand who can offer advice and assist with making applications and arrange interviews.